-This Zucchini Banana Bread is such a simple, no rise, quick bread recipe that your family will love.
+This Banana Zucchini Bread is such a simple, no rise, quick bread recipe that your family will love.
 Moist with a crisp exterior and the perfect balance of flavors.

 - Make sure your baking soda is fresh.
 To do this, drop a little in some vinegar.
 It should bubble up right away.

 - Melt your butter and then let it cool before mixing it into the remaining ingredients.
 This will keep the hot butter from starting the cooking process before the dough hits the oven.

-Zucchini Banana Bread
+Banana Zucchini Bread

-- 2 cups all purpose flour (240 grams) (read about measuring flour for baked goods here)
+- 2 cups all-purpose flour (240 grams) (read about measuring flour for baked goods here)

-- 3/4 teaspoons baking soda
+- 3/4 teaspoons baking soda (4.5 grams)

-- 1/2 teaspoon salt
+- 1/2 teaspoon table salt (3 grams)

 - 3 very ripe bananas mashed